Dallas County Jail Release

 I have helped people with their criminal defense cases and Dallas County jail release for over 20 years.
 I provide Dallas County jail release for misdemeanors, felonies, DWIs, drug possessions, thefts, assaults, fraud, credit card abuse, marijuana possession, and more.
 In some cases, people are even held on warrants for unpaid tickets.

 How to Handle Dallas County Jail Release

-You can check their website for prisoner information or call us at 214-382-0900 and we’ll check for you.
-Please note that the Dallas County Jail, despite their good intentions, often gives misleading information, especially when it comes to whether a person has been released.
+That does two helpful things; it can often find your person even if the jail spelled the name wrong, and because that usually pulls up other inmates, it helps let you know their computer is actually working.
+Please note that Dallas County Jail employees, despite good intentions, often give misleading information, especially when it comes to whether a person has been released.
 A person can be “released off the computer” or “transferred to another agency” and still be in the Dallas County Jail.
-They’ll often say that the person has been “released” or “transferred” even when the person is still in their jail.
+They’ll often say that the person has been “released” or “transferred”, even when the person is still in their jail.
 And they won’t even know that’s misleading until you press them to look further.
 Having someone call who’s dealt with it all before and knows the difference can save a lot of time and stress.

 Contact Our Criminal Defense Law FirmWe Are Devoted To Families Like Yours

 Contact us today to schedule a consultation to discuss your case.
 At Traylor Law Firm, we have a reputation for working with the best investigators in the state of Texas, and we will have them working on your case right away to build the best possible defense for you.